JOIN LOGIN JOIN

 We think this vehicle would look great next to a converted Fortress of Arrogance.

-Commissar Thenia GravesIf you like Imperial characters who look like they would execute a spreadsheet for poor morale, this is the model kit is for you.
+Commissar Thenia GravesIf you like Imperial characters who look like they would execute a spreadsheet for poor morale, this model is definitely for you.

 Inquisitor Kroyle